 (5) A copy of the criteria must be provided, on request, to any tenant under a social housing tenancy agreement free of charge and to other persons either free of charge or on payment of the reasonable cost incurred in copying the criteria.

-[Section 71E inserted by No. 60 of 2011 s.
+[Section 71E inserted: No. 60 of 2011 s.
 92.]

 71F.
 Review of decision to give notice on ground that tenant not eligible for social housing premises